cloudspace/rubberband_flamethrower/README.md

 ### Command Line Executable

+Once the gem is installed and you have an Elastic Search server running you are ready to begin inserting fake data.
 You can run the gem from the command line using the "flamethrower" command.
 The command without any arguments will display the help screen:

 	flamethrower